TathergangBrathering/Alphabetazation/draft/Too much code will kill you.md

   Too much code will kill you
   If you can't make sense at all
   Torn between rewriting and ignoring it total
-  You're headed for disaster
+  I'm headed for disaster
-  'Cause you never read the lines
+  'Cause I never read the lines
   Too much code will kill you - every time

 Now I'm running git blame for me to see